7 holiday destinations for camping in autumn in the UK# Camping

 Cairngorms National Park is a Scottish treasure, with spectacular Munros (AKA mountains over 3000 feet), dense forests, heather-clad moors, lochs (or lakes), wetlands, rivers, and waterfalls.
 Part of the Highlands, it can be a bit chilly, especially at nighttime, so be sure to pack appropriately for an autumn adventure.
 You can also visit one (or more!) of the area’s six distilleries for a wee dram of whisky to warm you up.

 Add some history and culture to your trip at splendid castles like Braemar Castle, Castle Roy, Knock Castle, and Corgarff Castle.
-And, don’t forget, the area also boasts Balmoral Castle— a favourite royal residence of The Queen!
+And, don’t forget, the area also boasts Balmoral Castle — a favourite royal residence of the late Queen!
 Other top attractions include the Highland Wildlife Park and Highland Folk Museum, just a short drive from each other.

 A number of campsites remain open in the autumn, though wild camping is also permitted throughout most of Scotland.
 With little light pollution, the national park is an amazing place for stargazing from right outside your tent or motorhome.

 Scotland’s most famous loch is the stunning backdrop for this campsite in the Scottish Highlands.
 The aptly named Loch Ness Shores Club Site is located on the quieter south shore near the village of Foyers.
 Benefit from the shop, the available Wi-Fi and bring your dog, because they are warmly welcomed.
 Grass and hardstanding pitches with electric hook-ups are available for your Motorhome.